Forward Analysis for WSTS, Part III: Karp-Miller Trees: Introduction

 \item We identify the crucial notion of \emph{acceleration level} of an ideal, and relate it to ordinal ranks of sets of reachable states in the completion.
 We show, notably, that termination is equivalent to the rank being strictly smaller than $\omega^2$.
 This classifies WSTS into those with high rank (the bad ones), among which those whose sets of states consist of words (\eg, lossy channel systems) or multisets; and those with low rank (the good ones), among which Petri nets and post-self-modifying nets.

 \item We show that the downward closure of the trace language of a very-WSTS is computable, again as a finite union of ideals.
-This shows that downward traces inclusion is decidable for very-WSTS.
+This shows that downward trace inclusion is decidable for very-WSTS\@.

 \item Finally, we prove the decidability of model checking liveness properties for very-WSTS under some effectiveness hypotheses. \end{itemize}